Chamberlain was the representative for Michigan’s 6th congressional district and was a Republican. He served from 1957 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Chamberlain is shown as a purple triangle. (analysis methodology)
+Chamberlain is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Chamberlain sponsored bills primarily in these issue areas:

 Government Operations and Politics (31%) Law (19%) Taxation (12%) Education (9%) Commerce (9%) Agriculture and Food (6%) Transportation and Public Works (6%) Civil Rights and Liberties, Minority Issues (6%)